abeona-tech/.github/profile/README.md

 ## Join Our Team

-We're always looking for talented individuals to join our team.
+TODO: We're always looking for talented individuals to join our team.
 Check out our [careers page](link_to_your_careers_page) for current openings.

 ## Contact Us